 Amber Hunt is an award-winning journalist who works for the Cincinnati Enquirer as an investigative reporter and was a contributor to the newsroom's "Seven Days of Heroin" project, which earned a 2018 Pulitzer Prize for local reporting.
 She's host of the hit podcast "Accused: The Unsolved Murder of Elizabeth Andes," which she produced with colleague Amanda Rossmann.
+The podcast was honored with two regional Edward R. Murrow Awards.
 She also created and hosted "Aftermath," a podcast about gunshot survivors, in collaboration with The Trace.
+That podcast was a 2019 Webby Awards honoree in both the general podcasting and health & wellness categories.
 Hunt previously covered crime for the Detroit Free Press and oversaw the Dakotas as a news editor for The Associated Press.
-She’s written three true-crime books – Dead but Not Forgotten, All-American Murder and See How Much You Love Me – and is co-author of The Kennedy Wives: Triumph and Tragedy in America’s Most Public Family, which was a New York Times and Wall Street Journal bestseller.
-A fifth book compiling transcripts from Accused has been published by Diversion Books, while Hunt's writing is set to be featured in late 2018 in a UK-released book focusing on unsolved murders throughout the ages.
+She’s written several true-crime books – including 2014's See How Much You Love Me – and is co-author of The Kennedy Wives: Triumph and Tragedy in America’s Most Public Family, which was a New York Times and Wall Street Journal bestseller.
+Hunt's writing is also featured in 2019's Unsolved Murders: True Crime Cases Uncovered.

 Hunt is a past Knight-Wallace Fellow at the University of Michigan, where her project was titled "Embracing Empathy in Urban Crime Reporting."
 She teaches multimedia journalism at the University of Cincinnati, and she's a past recipient of the Al Nakkula Award for Police Reporting, the only national award dedicated to crime coverage.
 She has appeared on NBC’s Dateline and A&E’s Crime Stories, among other TV shows.
 She lives in Ohio.